Benefit of clergy: Later development

-By this point, benefit of clergy had been transformed from a privilege of ecclesiastical jurisdiction to a mechanism by which first-time offenders could obtain partial clemency for some crimes.
-Legislation in the 17th and 18th centuries further increased the number of defendants who could plead benefit of clergy, but decreased the benefit of doing so.
+By this point, the benefit of clergy had been transformed from a privilege of ecclesiastical jurisdiction to a mechanism by which first-time offenders could obtain partial clemency for some crimes.
+Legislation in the 17th and 18th centuries increased the number of defendants who could plead the benefit of clergy but decreased the benefit of doing so.

-Women acquired the benefit of clergy in 1624, although it was not until 1691 that they were given equal privileges with men in this matter.
+Women acquired the benefit of clergy in 1624, although it was not until 1691 that they were given equal privileges with men.
 (For example, before 1691, women could plead the benefit of clergy if convicted of theft of goods valued less than 10 shillings, while men could plead clergy for thefts up to 40 shillings.)
-In the opinion of many contemporary legal scholars, a Jew who had not renounced Judaism could not claim benefit of clergy.
+In the opinion of many contemporary legal scholars, a Jew who had not renounced Judaism could not claim the benefit of clergy.

 In 1706, the reading test was abolished, and the benefit became available to all first-time offenders of lesser felonies.
 Meanwhile, an increasing crime rate prompted Parliament to exclude many seemingly minor property crimes from the benefit of clergy.
-Eventually, housebreaking, shoplifting goods worth more than 5 shillings, and the theft of sheep and cattle all became felonies without benefit of clergy and earned their perpetrators automatic death sentences under the so-called "Bloody Code".
-Judges retained the discretion to ask the accused to read a text other than Psalm 51 where they suspected the privilege was being abused.
+Eventually, housebreaking, shoplifting goods worth more than 5 shillings, and the theft of sheep and cattle all became felonies without the benefit of clergy.
+They earned their perpetrator's automatic death sentences under the so-called "Bloody Code".
+Judges retained the discretion to ask the accused to read a text other than Psalm 51, where they suspected the privilege was being abused.

 When the literacy test was abolished in 1706, the lesser sentence given to those who pleaded benefit of clergy was increased to up to 6–24 months' hard labour.
-Under the Transportation Act of 1718, those who pleaded benefit of clergy could be sentenced to seven years' banishment to North America.
-The American Revolution (1775–1783) disrupted the application of this punishment (although two of the British soldiers convicted for their roles in the 1770 Boston Massacre made use of benefit of clergy to receive reduced punishments).
-With the abolition of branding in 1779, benefit of clergy was no longer an option in most cases.
+Under the Transportation Act 1718, those who pleaded benefit of clergy could be sentenced to seven years' banishment to North America.
+The American Revolution (1775–1783) disrupted the application of this punishment (although two of the British soldiers convicted for their roles in the 1770 Boston Massacre made use of the benefit of clergy to receive reduced punishments).
+With the abolition of branding in 1779, the benefit of clergy was no longer an option in most cases.
 Although transportation shifted to Australia, this came to be done using straightforward sentences of transportation for a term of years or for life.